alexxyo3/r2modmac-win/README.md

 - **Multi-Game Support**: Manage mods for all games available on Thunderstore
 - **Profile Management**: Create and manage multiple profiles for different mod setups
+- **Browse Mode**: Explore and discover mods without creating a profile first
 - **Import/Export**: Share your profiles with friends via codes or files
 - **Custom Profile Images**: Add custom images to your profiles
 - **Fast Search**: Intelligent caching system for instant searches
 - **Modern Interface**: Clean and intuitive design optimized for macOS
 - **Dependency Management**: Automatic installation of required dependencies
+- **Smart Install Modes**:
+  - **New Mode (Default)**: Install adds mods to your profile list.
+Download only when you click "Apply to Game" — saves disk space
+  - **Legacy Mode**: Mods download immediately to a local cache when you click Install — faster but uses more storage

 ## 📸 Screenshots